 The Children of Indiana Bicentennial Park will inspire you to start your own journey with nature!

 A watershed is an area of land that drains rain water or snow into one location such as a stream, lake or wetland.
-These water bodies supply our drinking water, water for agriculture and manufacturing, offer opportunities for recreation and provide habitat to numerous plants and animals.
+These water bodies supply our drinking water, water for agriculture and manufacturing, offer opportunities for recreation (canoeing and fishing, anyone?) and provide habitat to numerous plants and animals.
 Unfortunately various forms of pollution, including runoff and erosion, can interfere with the health of the watershed.
 Therefore, it is important to protect the quality of our watershed.

 Why Do We Need Healthy Watersheds?